 We encourage all CYP to manage as much of their own needs as is appropriate.
-The Inclusion Leader and Lead First Aider will determine after discussion with parents whether a CYP is competent to manage their own medicine and procedures.
-Where a CYP has been recently diagnosed, or has an additional disability/condition e.g. visual impairment, we support them to gradually take on more of their own care, over time, as appropriate with the aim of them becoming as independent as possible.
+The Headteacher / named person will determine after discussion with parents whether a CYP is competent to manage their own medicine and procedures.
+Where a CYP has been recently diagnosed, or has an additional disability/condition e.g., visual impairment, we support them to gradually take on more of their own care, over time, as appropriate with the aim of them becoming as independent as possible.
 We aim for our CYP to feel confident in the support they receive from us to help them do this.

-8.9 Safe storage - general
+8.4 Safe storage - general

-- The Inclusion Leader and Lead First Aider ensures the correct storage of medication at school - The Inclusion Leader and Lead First Aider ensures the expiry dates for all medication stored at school are checked (frequency) and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
-These are stored in a clearly labelled airtight container in the fridge located in First Aid.
+- The Headteacher ensures the correct storage of medication at school - The Headteacher / named person ensures the expiry dates for all medication stored at school are checked (frequency) and informs parents by letter in advance of the medication expiring. - Some medications need to be refrigerated.
+These are stored in a clearly labelled airtight container in the fridge located in the First Aid room.
 This area is inaccessible to unsupervised CYP. - Pupils will be informed about where their medicines are at all times and be able to access them immediately. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away. - Medicines will be returned to parents to arrange for safe disposal when no longer required.

-8.10 Safe disposal
+8.5 Safe disposal